Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 Donors have to complete three additional steps before they reach the confirmation.

-The additional steps prolong the donation process, giving donors more time to reconsider their donation and abandon the form.
+Any additional steps prolong the donation process, giving donors more time to reconsider their gift and abandon the form.

 While there is a way to accept recurring gifts using PayPal, the process isn’t ideal.

-For example, if your nonprofit wants to accept recurring donations, you must create a separate donation button.
+For example, if your nonprofit wants to accept recurring donations for an annual fund, you must create a separate donation button.

 So why is this not the best option?